Number : Season 12, episode 3 of 4.

 The emotional human condition is on trial here too.
 As Davros extolls the virtues of banishing all of the “weak” traits from his new evolved Kaled fighting machines.
 Only to succumb to his own creation, simply because the Dalek creator makes them; too ruthless.

-Genesis Of The Daleks is testament of taking something staid – like the Daleks, unwinding their lore and doing something a bit different with them.
+Genesis Of The Daleks is testament of taking something staid – like the Daleks, unwinding their lore and doing something a bit different with it.